Focus on Dry Eye Disease

 DED is more common in women than in men and can affect any ethnicity.
 The estimated number of people affected ranges from 25-30 million in the United States alone.
 Worldwide, the incidence rate closely parallels that of the United States, resulting in more than 300 million patients affected.

-To understand DED, the underlaying causes and effects on the different physiological layers have to be better defined:
+To understand DED, the underlaying causes and effects on the different physiological layers have to be considered:

-- Meibomian gland dysfunction due to abnormal lipid or obstruction
+- Meibomian gland dysfunction due to abnormal lipid secretion or obstruction

 - Tear film instability due to altered lipid layer